DericWard/Ask-God2/README.md

 Ask God was created by The Four Horsemen of the Ai-apocalypse: Andrea Gates, Henry Green, Marta Milewczyk and Deric Ward.

 ##License
-Ask God is licensed under the [.....].
+Ask God is licensed under the MIT License.